Rrmurrent/codeacademy-practice/README.md

 Hello!
 Thanks for cheking out my repository!

 As an entry level web developer, I need all the practice I can get.
-I found I was overwhelmed by the pletheora of information out there that needed to be mastered.
-I was having a hard time developing a plan of attack to really propel my learning, and self growth.
+I felt overwhelmed by all the material out there that needed to be mastered, as was having a hard time developing a plan of attack to really propel my learning, and growth as a web developer.
 I have thus decided to create this repository, to give myself that extra push and motivation to learn and grow as a developer.

-Check back often for updates on what I've been working on.
+Check back often for updates.
-My goal is to have daily updates, as well as to experiment with as many coding languages as I can.
+My goal is to update daily, as well as to play around with as many coding languages as I can.
 Feedback is always appreciated.
 </td>
 </tr>
 </table>